costpetrides/costpetrides/README.md

 <h1>I'm Constantinos Petrides</h1>

 My name is Petrides Constantinos.
 I am a Physics Studend at National and Kapodistrian University of Athens.
 I have also founded SbH (Stories by Heroes) movement, that aims to break stigmas surrounding disabled people and give disabled people a platform to speak about their disabilities, everyday life and the difficulties they face.
-I'm currently working on..
+I'm currently working on...
 1. [The impact of Covid-19 lockdown in Urban air pollution - Case of Athens](https://github.com/costpetrides/Air-pollution-COVID-19-impact)
 2. [Machine Learning for Gamma-Ray and Hadron Shower Discrimination in Cherenkov Telescopes ](https://github.com/costpetrides/MAGIC-Gamma-Telescope/tree/main)